Navigating workers’ compensation in Canada—how to get started

 Does Canada have workers’ compensation insurance?

-Workers' compensation is the name of legislation designed to provide benefits, medical care and rehabilitation services to injured workers and anyone with an occupational disease.
+Workers' compensation legislation designed to provide benefits, medical care and rehabilitation services to injured workers and anyone with an occupational disease.
 And yes, most workers in Canada are eligible to apply if they experience a work-related injury or illness.

 The Workers’ Compensation Act